 You’ll find the Loire River Valley situated about 2 hours drive south of Paris.
 The region is next to many of France’s most famous drink regions: it’s directly north of Cognac, south of Normandy (cider!), and west of Burgundy.
-The Loire, as a whole, is very diverse in wine styles, in climate, in geography and in geology and, for this reason, it can be divided into 3 primary growing areas:
+The Loire, as a whole, is very diverse in wine styles, in climate, in geography, and in geology.
+For this reason, it can be divided into three primary growing areas:

 A Lil’ History of the Loire ValleyLike most of the vineyards of France, we can thank the Romans for getting things started.
 When they conquered Gaul in the 1st Century AD, they recognized the climate and soil were perfect for vines and that the river made a convenient “roadway” to move goods throughout the empire.

 By the Middle Ages, the Loire was at the heart of France.
-Midpoint between the more Latin south and the Germanic north, this is where culture and language met.
-Monks of the Catholic Church tended the vineyards and the wines gained in popularity, especially with the English and the Dutch.
+At the midpoint between the more Latin south and the Germanic north, this is where culture and language met.
+Monks of the Catholic Church tended the vineyards and the wines gained popularity, especially with the English and the Dutch.